British Royal Wedding Look-Back: Edward VII and Alexandra

 Among the lavish gifts the Prince and Princess of Wales received were a large number of jewels for the bride, including the stunningly lavish ‘Dagmar Necklace’ from King Frederik VII of Denmark.

-Tagged Alexandra of Denmark, Edward VII, Wedding.
+Tagged Alexandra of Denmark, Edward VII of the United Kingdom, Wedding.